Who can receive funded Zostavax®?

 - Annual influenza immunisation is recommended and funded for adults aged 65 years or over.

-- One Zostavax is recommended for adults aged 65 years to under 80 years.
-This dose is also funded.
+- One dose of Zostavax is recommended and also funded for adults aged 65 years.

 - Zostavax and influenza vaccine can be administered at the same visit.

 - Zostavax is only given as a single dose – it IS NOT administered every year that an eligible adult receives their influenza vaccination.

 - When Zostavax and an influenza vaccination are administered to an eligible adult at the same visit from 1 April through 31 December:

 - Please contact your PHO on how to claim for these events.